Lectionary Bible Studies and Sermons

 Ingrafted Gentile branches.
 11:11-24

-In chapter 11, Paul declares that God has not cast off his historic people, even though it may seem that way.
-God has saved a remnant according to the election of grace, v1-10, and his present rejection of most of Israel is certainly not permanent, v11-24.
+In chapter 11, Paul declares that God has not cast off the people Israel, even though it may seem that way.
+God has saved a remnant according to the election of grace, v1-10, and the present state of Jewish unbelief is certainly not permanent, v11-24.
 Paul believes that his own Gentile mission will prod many of his countryman to accept Jesus as the messiah.
 A remnant has already believed, and the day will come when a representative majority of Israel will receive Jesus.
 In the meantime, Gentile believers should not feel themselves superior to unbelieving Jews.
-It was only through the unbelief of Israel that the Gentiles (the "wild olive shoot") were ingrafted into the kingdom.
+It is only through the unbelief of Israel that the Gentiles are ingrafted into God's kingdom.

 The passage